mazetoken/mminer/README.md

 - package.json - npm packages (inculding grpc-bchrpc-node v 0.11.5 - works with BCHD nodes that have slp indexing enabled)

 - BCHD gRPC slp validation is added and optional GraphSearch GS++ slp validation can be used (https://slp.dev).
 Check generate_V1.ts in the Mminer src directory - add comment (//) to lines 92-104 to disable BCHD gRPC validation and remove comment from lines 107-141 to enable graphsearch GS++ validation

+- Mminer does not stop on halvening

+_Scroll down for a short decription how to run Mminer with BCHD full node (optional)_

 Mminer is tested and it works, but use it at your own risk.
 The miner is not an "out of the box" application (other software must be installed to run the miner)